Jejis06/Nextpow2/README.md

-Out of boredom I started thinking about ways of finding the first lower or equal power of 2 for a given x.
-For example if x = 10 than that number would be 8 because 2^3 is the last power of 2 that is smaller or equal from it.
-Than I started thinking about the first higher or equal power for a given x.
-I was wondering if there is a way to compute both of those functions faster than a loop.

-# The Idea

-Let's name the lower or equal power of 2 `lep2` and higher or equal power of 2 `hep2` then:
+Let's consider having two functions.
+For a given $x$  `lep2` will give us the closest lower or equal power of 2 to it.
+Similarly `hep2` will give the closest higher or equal power of 2 to that $x$.
+Both functions can be defined:

 $$lep2(x) = \begin{Bmatrix}
 none&x<0 \\